oniehuis/JuChrom.jl/docs/src/man/plotting.md

 )
 ```

-The TIC line and baseline, when present, are converted to `intensityunit` before plotting.
+The TIC line is converted to `intensityunit` before plotting, and ladder-step retentions
-The ladder-step retentions are converted to `retentionunit`.
+are converted to `retentionunit`.
+The fitted baseline is hidden by default; pass
+`baseline=true` to show it.